Late-night talk show: 1940s–1960s

 The first version of The Tonight Show, Tonight Starring Steve Allen, debuted in 1954 on NBC.
 The show created many modern talk show staples including an opening monologue, celebrity interviews, audience participation, comedy bits, and musical performances; it also had some holdovers from the radio era, including a vocal group (Steve and Eydie, who went on to decades of success after Tonight) in addition to the house band, something that later late-night shows would abandon.
 By this point, the Federal Communications Commission had lifted a freeze on new television stations, which allowed new stations to appear across the country, and television set sales soon grew exponentially.
 As a result, unlike Broadway Open House, Tonight proved to be a resounding success.

 The success of the show led Allen to receive another show, entitled The Steve Allen Show, which would compete with The Ed Sullivan Show on Sunday nights.
 Meanwhile, hosting duties of The Tonight Show were split between Allen and Ernie Kovacs; Kovacs had defected to NBC from his own late-night show on the then-crumbling DuMont Television Network.
 Both Allen and Kovacs departed from Tonight in 1957 in order to focus on Allen's Sunday night show.
 After the two left, the format changed to something similar to Today and was renamed Tonight!
 America After Dark, hosted first by Jack Lescoulie, and later by Al Collins, with interviews conducted by Hy Gardner, and a house band led by Lou Stein performing.
 The show was not popular, leading to many NBC affiliates dropping the show.
 The show returned to the original format that year and was renamed Tonight Starring Jack Paar.

 The even greater success of the show during Paar's hosting resulted in many NBC affiliates deciding to clear the show.
 He was noted for his conversational style, relatively high-brow interview guests, feuds with other media personalities (his animosity toward print journalists Ed Sullivan and Walter Winchell marked a power shift from print to television; Winchell's career never recovered from the damage), and mercurial personality.
-Paar famously quit the show in 1960 in a dispute over a censored joke, but was allowed to come back a month later.
-Paar permanently left the show in 1962, citing the reason that he could not handle the workload of The Tonight Show (at the time, the show ran 105 minutes a day, five nights a week), and he moved to his own weekly prime-time show, which would run until 1965.
+Paar quit the show in 1960 in a dispute over a censored joke, but was allowed to come back a month later.
+He permanently left the show in 1962, saying that he could not handle the workload of The Tonight Show (at the time, the show ran 105 minutes a day, five nights a week), and he moved to his own weekly prime-time show, which ran until 1965.